 Advice-giving sans experience can be a bit tricky.
 As non-migraineurs, these new friends weren’t aware of the pitfalls that my brain can experience daily.
 Here are my four favorite tips I’ve gotten from people without migraines:

 Have you tried getting more sun?

 “I don’t get migraines, but have you tried getting more sun?”
-While there have been studies showing Vitamin D supplements can help some migraine suffers, the bright, hot sun is my nemesis.
-I have back-up sunglasses and back-ups for my back-ups hidden in strategic places.
+While there have been studies showing Vitamin D supplements can help some migraine sufferers, the bright, hot sun is my nemesis.
+I have backup sunglasses and backups for my backups hidden in strategic places.
 Too much brightness will trigger a migraine as well as becoming overheated.
-Is there such thing as a moon tan?
+Is there such a thing as a moon tan?